DeshuiY/Game-Controller-Musical-Instrument/README.md

 # Game-Controller-Musical-Instrument
 EP-390-002 New Musical Instrument Building
 # This Instrument is based on the PS4 Game Controller
-# This Instrument can be played on the Maxmsp
+# This Instrument can be played on the Ableton Live
 # For building this Instrument, I used Maxmsp Version 8.6.4, and Ableton Live 11 Suite.
 ### Interaction Design